 As the pre-chiropractic adjustment video is played, note the sacrum moves in a figure 8 motion as illustrated by the sacrum apex tape.
 The pelvis rocks up and down illustrated by the tape on the wing of the pelvis, Tuber sacrale, and Ischial tuberosity or seat bone.
 Also, you can see the spine oscillate from side to side going toward the skull.
 The motion is similar in both species.

 The second video illustrates the horse creating the same pelvic rocking and spinal oscillation as if the rider was walking.
-The motion produces a neural input into the rider’s nervous system which can wake up and build new neural pathways.
+The motion produces a neural input into the rider’s nervous system which can wake up and build new nervous system pathways.
 The benefit of such motion can have significant results for a paraplegic or individual with a neural disorder along with benefits for a “healthy” rider.

 The only change between the second and third video will be that the horse had a chiropractic treatment resulting in a significant change to the horse’s bio-mechanical movement.
 If you compare the videos you will see the figure 8 movement of the sacral apex and tail away from mid-line is an equal distance left to right.
 The vertical movement of the wing of the pelvis and the Ischial tuberosity is the same on each side.
 The balanced horse movement imparts to the rider’s pelvis a larger vertical movement and symmetrical oscillation of the rider’s spine to the skull.